-We believe that the impact of the COVID-19 pandemic on TYSABRI revenues was insignificant during the three months ended March 31, 2020.
 Due to the COVID-19 pandemic, we may experience variability in sales between quarters within the year.

-We anticipate TYSABRI demand to be stable or slightly negative on a global basis in 2020, compared to 2019, with increasing competition from additional treatments for MS, including OCREVUS, and price reductions in certain rest of world countries.
+We anticipate TYSABRI demand to be stable on a global basis in 2020, compared to 2019, despite increasing competition from additional treatments for MS, including OCREVUS.
 We believe that some TYSABRI infusions may be delayed as hospitals prioritize the treatment of COVID-19 patients and/or patients decide to delay treatment.